The Alberta Civil Liberties Research Centre

 Contempt is an offence caused by being disobedient or disrespectful towards the Court in a way that opposes the Court’s authority, justice, and dignity.
 It is a vague offence that can be invoked with considerable discretion.

 There are two types of contempt: civil and criminal.
 Criminal contempt is more serious than civil contempt – while civil contempt typically results in a fine, criminal contempt can encompass a fine and jail time.
 The difference between civil and criminal contempt lies in the degree of defiance.

 For any finding of contempt, the first three criteria outlined below must be satisfied.
 To qualify as criminal contempt, all four criteria must be satisfied beyond a reasonable doubt:

-Did the particular accused know about the terms of the injunction [Order]?
+2. Did the accused know about the terms of the injunction [Order]?
 Knowledge includes willful ignorance.
 Personal service of the copy of order is not required.
 It is sufficient if the evidence shows the respondent had knowledge of it.

 Tort Claims and Protesters

 Trespass: A direct entry onto the land of another.
 For example, a “sit-in” on the land owned by a private company may leave the protesters vulnerable to a claim in trespass.
-It is possible for a similar claim to be brought where the sit in takes place on government property, but this engages complex questions on the nature of public property and Charter protections.
+It is possible for a similar claim to be brought where the sit-in takes place on government property, but this engages complex questions on the nature of public property and Charter protections.

-Nuisance: Infringing another party’s property interest without direct entering that property.
+Nuisance: Infringing another party’s property interest without directly entering that property.
 Nuisance is only actionable if the party bringing the suit can prove they suffered damage or loss.
 For example, protesters targeting a corporation could conduct a demonstration next to the company headquarters playing loud music or slogans.
 This could constitute a nuisance if it caused loss or damage to the employees or business.

 Loss by Unlawful Means/Interference with Economic Relations: This tort occurs when one party (A) uses unlawful means against a third party (B), with the goal of intentionally inflicting economic injury on the plaintiff (C).
 For example, a group of protesters who oppose a logging company may choose to focus their protest not on the logging company itself, but the customers who purchase products from the logging company to try and turn those customers away.
 In order to be actionable, the protest aimed at the customers must be conducted “unlawfully” (Daishowa Inc v Friends of the Lubicon (1996), 62 ACWS (3d) 674 (Ont CA)).